 So it follows that if you are determining the best time to transact, in this case the GBP vs AUD, you should pay attention to both British Pound Sterling and Australian Dollar news and forecasts.

-Pound forecasts are futile given uncertainties over Brexit but estimates can be made for different outcomes.
-Currency analysts at HSBC said in February that sterling would be valued at levels near US$1.10 in the event of no-deal, near US$1.45 with a deal and at US$1.55 should Article 50 be revoked and Brexit cancelled.
-GBP/USD was quoted at US$1.305 at the time of this report.
+Earlier this year, currency analysts at HSBC estimated that the pound would be valued at levels near US$1.10 in the event of no-deal, near US$1.45 with a deal and at US$1.55 if Brexit is cancelled.

 Sorry, our travel money calculators are currently only available for comparing exchange rates rates for buying foreign cash and travel money in Australia, Canada, France, Germany, Netherlands, New Zealand, United Kingdom and the USA.